osoco/java-logging/README.md

 ## Logging preferences

 While the underlying logging configuration is auto-discovered at runtime, you should specify your preferences.
-You do so by using the `@LoggingPreferences` annotation either in a method or a class.
+You do so by using the `@LoggingPreferences` annotation either in a method or in a class.
 Your preferences will define which logging mechanism will be used, within the execution context they are defined.
 The general use case is to define your preferences in the application's entry point(s).
 That way, they'll "stick" to all the code running within that execution flow.